jamesawhiteiii/cidse-ubuntu/README.md

 FSE environment.
 Copying the respective files in this repository to their prescribed locations on an Ubuntu installation USB or ISO will allow you to create an automatic installation.

+#### Getting around this repository

+Each top level folder houses different scripts or other resources, below is a helpful guide to know where to look

+- deploy/ -- Base OS installation automation (Preseed, grub.cfg, firstboot.sh)
+- provisioning/ -- Ubuntu basic configuration (firstboot_live and firstlogin_live scripts, backgrounds)
+- scripts/ -- Utilities for FSE IT staff to run
+- software/ -- Software for FSE IT staff to install

 ## Getting Started

 The easiest way to get started is using these files is by placing them on an already created Ubuntu installation USB drive.
+It is recommended you create your USB drive with Rufus or a similar utility that leaves R/W access to the drive when complete.
 Modifying and recreating an ISO is a more involved process and covered in a different document.

 ### Prerequisites